Contents

 What is the OutSystems platform?

 OutSystems was created in 2001 and over the past 20 years, the platform has become one of the leaders of the low-code segment.
 It’s a technology used by companies all over the world, including giants from various industries: Mercedes-Benz, Volkswagen, Honda, ING, AXA, Intel, and Hewlett-Packard.
-According to its creators, OutSystems owes its popularity to the speed with which you can implement new solutions that are not inferior to the traditionally designed applications – in fact, their level of sophistication is pretty much the same.
+According to its creators, OutSystems owes its popularity to the speed with which you can implement new solutions that are not inferior to the traditionally designed applications making it one of the best low-code platforms available today.

 OutSystems – how much does it cost?